Lakshya751/Google-Hackathon-/README.md

 - **Societal Impact & Novelty **
   This evaluates the project's potential to address a meaningful problem, contribute positively to society, or offer a genuinely innovative and unique solution.
 Judges will consider the originality of the idea, its potential real‑world applicability, and its ability to solve a challenge in a new or impactful way.

+  ## The project is in a private repository.